teambit/docs/docs/tutorials/bit-vue-tutorial.md

 "@bit/<username>.vue-tutorial.product-list": "file:./components/product-list"
 ```

-Start your application to make sure it still works (that is true, no changes are required.
-Bit takes care of everything).
+Start your application to make sure it still works.
+As you'll see, no changes are required: Bit takes care of everything.

-### Update the code
+### Update the Code

 Let's modify the product-list component.
 Change the `components/product-list/ProductList.vue` to include the following method: